eritbh/eritbh.github.io/misc/music.md

 ### [Lena Raine - Aurora (on Oneknowing)](https://www.youtube.com/watch?v=YslPg5LPC58)

 Oneknowing is a really good, calming album.
 Not necessarily cozy, exactly, but it does get me in a certain mood.
 Good for quiet moments.
-It was between this and Light Rail to close out the list
+It was between this and Light Rail to close out the list.

 ### hi here's some other random shit at the end